It's 2020, let's glow things up!

 3. Omega-3 fatty acids are essential for glowing skin.
 These come in the form of fatty fish like salmon, mackerel and sardines, flaxseeds, walnuts, chia seeds and hemp seeds.
 Omega-3 reduces bodily inflammation and protects the health of the cell membrane, helping combat lines, wrinkles and even acne.
 If you’re looking for a delicious way to increase your omega-3 intake, you’ll have to check out my delicious bars down below.
 I love including fish into my daily meal rotation.
 One of my favourites at the moment is my ginger seared tuna.

 4. Collagen exists in every bone, skin, blood vessel and tendon in the body.
 It helps maintain tissue integrity and the elasticity of the skin.
 Collagen also heals and seals the gut lining, helping us out with tip number 2 about gut health.
 While collagen is naturally formed in the body, it reduces with age, which can lead to wrinkled skin and loss of cartilage in the joints.
 If you’re looking to up your collagen intake, it can be found in my Gut Healing Turmeric Chicken Broth and Supercharged Lamb Bone Broth .
-Other sources of collagen include eggs and meat.
+Other sources of collagen include eggs and meat or hydrolysed marine collagen powder.

 - Glowing skin represents what’s going on internally.
 If you’re not receiving enough nutrients, your skin may be struggling to glow as a result.
 Two major dietary deficiencies that are linked to poor skin health are zinc and vitamin A. Zinc is essential for skin healing and immune regulation.
 Similarly, a Vitamin A deficiency can contribute to acne.
 Vitamin A can help reduce sebum production under the skin and therefore, improve skin health.
 Increase your consumption of foods rich in these vitamins.
 Nuts and seeds, whole grains, legumes, shellfish, meat and eggs are high in Zinc.
 Foods rich in Vitamin A include orange vegetables such as sweet potato, pumpkin and carrots, and dark greens like kale, spinach, swiss chard and collard greens.
 Try on my Nourishing Bowl Breakfast Bowl for size.